CNM07/njerimacharia.github.io/project9.md

 ---

-> *This project is part of a personal data portfolio to demonstrate SQL data analysis skills.*
+> *This project is part of a personal data portfolio to demonstrate end-to-end data pipeline skills.*